medusajs/medusa/docs/content/advanced/backend/notification/overview.md

 ---
-description: 'Learn about the Notificaiton architecture in Medusa.
-The Notification Architecture is made up of the Notification Provider and Notification.
-This also explains about flow automations using Notification Providers.'
+description: 'Learn about the Notificaiton architecture in Medusa and the automation flow.
+The Notification Architecture is made up of the Notification Provider and Notification.'
 ---

 # Notification Architecture Overview